 Focus either on large volume with specialized lines or on high mix low volume business;

-Good SMT/PTH capabilities – some can assemble full systems;
+Good PCB SMT assembly / PTH capabilities – some can assemble full systems;

 Wide range on management and processes: some very well managed and other poorly so.

 Bottom Tier local manufacturers: